People living with HIV who know their HIV status

 - Case reporting is not routine from all HIV testing facilities with confirmatory capacity (underestimation).

-The accuracy of modelled estimates of the first 90 will depend on the quality of the data inputs in each country and the accuracy of the assumptions underpinning each model.
+The accuracy of modelled estimates of knowledge of HIV-positive status will depend on the quality of the data inputs in each country and the accuracy of the assumptions underpinning each model.
 Countries should review the quality of the data inputs with UNAIDS and the selected modelling approach to determine the extent to which modelled estimates might overstate or understate knowledge of status among people living with HIV in the country.

 Consolidated HIV strategic information guidelines: Driving impact through programme monitoring and management.
 Geneva: World Health Organization, 2020 (https://www.who.int/publications/i/item/consolidated-hiv-strategic-infor...)